erikgrinaker/toydb/docs/README.md

 * `CROSS JOIN`: returns the Carthesian product of the joined tables.
 Does not accept a join predicate (`ON` clause).

 * `INNER JOIN`: returns the rows of the tables' Carthesian product for which  ***`join_predicate`*** evaluates to `TRUE`.

+* `LEFT OUTER JOIN`: returns the rows joined on the ***`join_predicate`***, or for any rows in the left table that does not have a match in the right table a single row is returned with the right table's columns set to `NULL`.

+* `RIGHT OUTER JOIN`: the same as a `LEFT OUTER JOIN` but with the left and right tables switched.

 #### Example